-Students who maintain a 3.5 Grade Point Average are encouraged to join Chi Sigma Iota (CSI) the International Honor Society for counseling students.
+Students who maintain a 3.5 Grade Point Average are encouraged to join Chi Sigma lota (CSI) the International Honor Society for counseling students.
 They are invited by our Faculty Sponsors to join the Department of Counselor Education and Family Studies chapter of CSI, the Rho Eta chapter.
-Students are also encouraged to join Chi Sigma Iota (CSI) the International Honor Society for counseling students.
 CSI promotes excellence in counseling leadership functions (i.e., research, scholarship, professionalism).